sepandhaghighi/pyrgg/paper/paper.md

 # Summary
-Pyrgg is an easy to use synthetic random graph generator based on DIMACS format written in python this software generate input files for graph processing applications.
+Pyrgg is an easy to use synthetic random graph generator based on DIMACS/JSON formats written in python this software generate input files for graph processing applications.

 Pyrgg can generate graphs with this specs :